 Emily Jane Brontë was born on 30 July 1818 and would eventually become one of the greatest English novelists and poets ever lived.
 She is considered one of the classic authors that everyone must have read.

 The Brontë family lived in Bradford and later in Haworth.
-Her parents, Maria Branwell and Patrick Brontë, had six children.
+Her parents, Maria Branwell and Patrick Brontë had six children.
 Her mother died when Emily was three years old.
 This wasn’t the only misfortune for the family.
 Two of the sisters of the family, Maria and Elizabeth, became ill due to a typhoid epidemic that spread around the school they attended.
 It was also the same school as Emily attended.
 Some state that the sisters died of tuberculosis instead of typhoid.
-From that that on, the sisters Anne, Emily and Charlotte were home schooled with their brother Branwell.
-It turned out they had a talent for writing.
+From that on, the sisters Anne, Emily and Charlotte were homeschooled with their brother Branwell.
+It turned out they had writing talent.
 Inspired by a box of toy soldiers from their brother, they began to write.

-Since this wasn’t really a time for women to be writing, they took on pen names.
-Pen names that did not really reveal their gender.
+Since this wasn’t a time for women to be writing, they took on pen names.
+Pen names that did not reveal their gender.
 Currer Bell was Charlotte, Ellis Bell was Emily and Action Bell was Anne.
-The first publication in 1846 wasn’t really successful.
-It was a series of poems published under the title Poems by Currer, Ellis and Action Bell.
+The first publication in 1846 wasn’t successful.
+It was a series of poems published under the title Poems by Currer, Ellis and Acton Bell.
 Even though only two copies were sold, they kept on writing.
 With good results.
-For Emily is always connected to her novel Wuthering heights.
+Emily has always connected to her novel Wuthering heights.

 Her work would inspire many others to write.
 If it’s about the many biographies, this is probably the cause of the scent of mystery surrounding her life and her death.